Criminal Immigration Lawyers for F1 Visa DUI, Reinstatement & Deportation

 Our criminal justice attorneys and immigration attorneys are experienced working with prosecutors, judges and the court systems to adjust charges, reduce sentencing or get cases dismissed to achieve the best possible outcome considering immigration consequences.

-While you may have moved on from a criminal conviction in your past, your criminal record has not.
+While you may have moved on from a criminal conviction in your past, your F1 visa criminal record has not.
 In fact, even if you were simply arrested and never charged with or convicted of a crime, that arrest report can remain on your record.
 Our firm may be able to remove your past criminal records through a process known as expungement.
 Expungement extracts and isolates criminal records, and prevents them from being disclosed under most circumstances.
 One of the main benefits of having your record expunged is that you can legally state you have no conviction for that particular criminal offense when asked about your criminal record.

 From regaining more access to loans, federal assistance, and education to significantly increasing your chances of obtaining the employment you want, there are a range of benefits that you can enjoy with a clean and clear record.
 Perhaps most important is the peace of mind you will experience knowing that your past is finally put behind you for good.
 If you are seeking expungement or sealing a criminal record, contact us as early as possible.
+If you are seeking expungement of an Orange County DUI matter, contact our DUI Attorney Huntington Beach.

 Our Proactive Approach